rame0033/portfolio/README.md

 ### Image Sizing
 For image cards, I have to manually set their sizes through Photoshop.
 The reason for this one is to have the same sizes for all of images regardless if it's on categories, or if it's for the projects' card.

+### Element Inspector
+The best tool I have learned during this semester is the Element Inspector.
+It made my work easier because I can manipulate element styles right away.
+For example, if I have to modify my image's border-radius at least the corner will not be sharp looking, so I give an initial value for `border-radius` by `5px` and I play around by adding and subtracting until I get the desired look I want and I copy-paste the value from the inspector to my code.

 ## Bootstrap
 ### Navigation
 The Bootstrap framework concept is still new to me but it amazes me on how it lighten the work given to me, the ease of navigation styling and making it responsive helped me a lot since there are a lot of things to learn still especially the functionality of hamburger icon since it will be done with Javascript.